-- Critical technology Produces, designs, tests, manufactures, fabricates or develops one or more critical technologies: - Defense articles or defense services included on the US Munitions List (USML) - Items on the Commerce Control List (CCL) with reason for control: NS, CB, MT, NP, RS, SL - Nuclear-related items under DOE or NRC - Select agents and toxins - Emerging and foundational technologies - Critical infrastructure Performs the functions as set forth in column 2 of appendix A to this part with respect to covered investment critical infrastructure (set forth in column 1 of appendix A); or systems and assets, whether physical or virtual, so vital to the US that the incapacity or destruction of such systems or assets would have a debilitating impact on national security. - Personal data Maintains or collects, directly or indirectly, sensitive personal data of US citizens.
+- Critical technology Produces, designs, tests, manufactures, fabricates or develops one or more critical technologies: - Defense articles or defense services included on the US Munitions List (USML) - Items on the Commerce Control List (CCL) with reason for control: NS, CB, MT, NP, RS, SL - Nuclear-related items under DOE or NRC - Select agents and toxins - Emerging and foundational technologies - Critical infrastructure Systems and assets, whether physical or virtual, so vital to the US that the incapacity or destruction of such systems or assets would have a debilitating impact on national security. - Personal data Maintains or collects, directly or indirectly, sensitive personal data of US citizens.